 I decided to walk on, but stopped to search for a singing Wren, that finally appeared in amongst the old Iris leaves.

 The beauty of having worked the patch for so long is that I know where there is likely to be something of interest.
-So I walked on and then into the field that was facing south, and immediately found two butterflies, a Brimstone and a Small White the first of the year.
+So I walked on and then into the field that was facing south, and immediately found two butterflies, a Brimstone and a female Orange Tip the first of the year.

 The white flew off, but the Brimstone remained and I could get closer.

-I walked on and finally caught up with the Small White on a Field Mouse Ear.
+I walked on and finally caught up with the female Orange Tip on a Field Mouse Ear.

 Back at the pond a Chiffchaff was singing.
 There were two around and for a short while they led me a merry dance, but I finally managed to get good views of one in amongst the blossom.